Field-effect transistor: History

 Julius Edgar Lilienfeld, who proposed the concept of a field-effect transistor in 1925.

 The concept of a field-effect transistor (FET) was first patented by the Austro-Hungarian born physicist Julius Edgar Lilienfeld in 1925 and by Oskar Heil in 1934, but they were unable to build a working practical semiconducting device based on the concept.
-The transistor effect was later observed and explained by John Bardeen and Walter Houser Brattain while working under William Shockley at Bell Labs in 1947, shortly after the 17-year patent expired.
+The transistor effect was later observed and explained by John Bardeen and Walter Houser Brattain while working under William Shockley at Bell Labs in 1947, shortly after Lilienfeld's 17-year patent term expired.
 Shockley initially attempted to build a working FET by trying to modulate the conductivity of a semiconductor, but was unsuccessful, mainly due to problems with the surface states, the dangling bond, and the germanium and copper compound materials.
-In the course of trying to understand the mysterious reasons behind their failure to build a working FET, it led to Bardeen and Brattain instead inventing the point-contact transistor in 1947, which was followed by Shockley's bipolar junction transistor in 1948.
+In the course of trying to understand the mysterious reasons behind their failure to build a working FET, Bardeen and Brattain instead invented the point-contact transistor in 1947, which was followed by Shockley's bipolar junction transistor (BJT) in 1948.

 The first FET device to be successfully built was the junction field-effect transistor (JFET).
 A JFET was first patented by Heinrich Welker in 1945.
 The static induction transistor (SIT), a type of JFET with a short channel, was invented by Japanese engineers Jun-ichi Nishizawa and Y. Watanabe in 1950.
 Following Shockley's theoretical treatment on the JFET in 1952, a working practical JFET was built by George C. Dacey and Ian M. Ross in 1953.
 However, the JFET still had issues affecting junction transistors in general.
 Junction transistors were relatively bulky devices that were difficult to manufacture on a mass-production basis, which limited them to a number of specialised applications.
 The insulated-gate field-effect transistor (IGFET) was theorized as a potential alternative to junction transistors, but researchers were unable to build working IGFETs, largely due to the troublesome surface state barrier that prevented the external electric field from penetrating into the material.
-By the mid-1950s, researchers had largely given up on the FET concept, and instead focused on bipolar junction transistor (BJT) technology.
+By the mid-1950s, researchers had largely given up on the FET concept, and instead focused on BJT technology.